 Sakhalin Energy strives to reduce associated gas flaring to a minimum.
-Associated gas produced at the PA-A and PA-B platforms is transported via offshore pipelines to the shore, after which it is transported through onshore pipelines to the OPF, where it is mixed with LUN-A gas for further transportation.
-Some of the associated gas is used as fuel for production assets.
+Associated gas produced at the PA-A and PA-B platforms is trans-2020 ported via offshore pipelines to the shore, after which it is transported through onshore pipelines to the OPF, 2021 where it is mixed with LUN-A gas for further transportation.
+Some of the associated gas is used as fuel for pro-2022 duction assets.